 We will analyze your circumstances and do our best to work out a solution that will let you keep the property.

 Gates Law Group, A Professional Corporation helps California consumers stop repossessions through the bankruptcy process.
-Please call 559-432-9944 or contact us online to schedule a free initial consultation.
+Please call 559-432-9944 or contact us online to schedule a consultation.
 We serve clients from our main office in Fresno and locations in Paso Robles and Visalia.